 Roz is truly excited to join the team at Great Heights Academy Trust and is committed to continuously improving the quality of education that the young people in our care receive.

-Jayne Firth is the senior leader responsible for the Trust’s corporate and operational functions.
-Reporting to the Chief Executive Officer (CEO) and serving as an integral member of the MAT Team.
+Mrs Jayne Firth is the senior leader responsible for the Trust’s corporate, operational and financial functions.
+Reporting to the Chief Executive Officer (CEO) serving as an integral member of the MAT Team.

-Along with the CEO and CFO Jayne holds termly organisational effectiveness meetings with all Principals to support and guide leaders with compliance and current national initiatives.
+Jayne holds termly organisational effectiveness meetings with all Principals to review performance and provide support and challenge.

-Jayne has worked in education for over 20 years and was enrolled on the first pilot of the Certificate of School Business Management for the National College, attaining this in 2004.
+Jayne has worked in education for over 25 years and was enrolled on the first pilot of the Certificate of School Business Management for the National College, attaining this in 2004.
 Jayne has supported over 15 schools in their transfer to Academy status, leading a Carnegie Conference for academy transfer for West Yorkshire head teachers and Chairs of Governors.
-She also leads our local cluster group and has been a mentor of other SBMs.
+She has lead local cluster groups and has been a mentor of other School Business Managers.
 Jayne is an SLE in Academy Conversion and Academy Administration.

-Jayne is very used to supporting schools in her areas of expertise including visioning events with staff and Governors; assisting in pupil premium reviews and tracking; full admin staffing audits as well as H&S whole staff training sessions.
+Jayne is very used to supporting schools in her areas of expertise including visioning events with staff and Governors; assisting in pupil premium reviews and tracking; full admin staffing audits as well as H&S whole staff training sessions and due diligence projects.

-Jayne has been a guest speaker at a regional School Food Trust Seminar to showcase how schools could approach the introduction of the UIFSM Plan and has been a member of a strategic group at the Dept of Health led by the Minister for Health on the Obesity Strategy.
+Jayne has been a guest speaker at a regional School Food Trust Seminar to showcase how our Trust tackled the introduction of the UIFSM Plan and has been a member of a strategic group at the Dept of Health led by the Minister for Health on the Obesity Strategy.

-Jayne has secured funding for a number of Condition Improvement Fund bids amounting to over £2.2 million as well as successful bids for Sports England Funding and a number of community grants which have ensured the ongoing improvements to the Trust’s grounds and buildings.
+Jayne has also secured funding for numerous Condition Improvement Fund bids amounting to over £2.2 million as well as successful bids for Sports England Funding and a number of community grants which have ensured the ongoing improvements to the Trust’s grounds and buildings.

 Andrew Midgley is an LLE and the Principal of Raynville Academy in Leeds.
 As Director of Governance Andrew liaises with the COO, CFO and the HR Manager to ensure all areas of the Trust are aware of key information and deadlines to ensure all designations can operate safely, effectively and within legal and financial regulations.